Autographed Print Copies

 Welcome to Mars has a Free Educator's Guide.Coauthored with Apollo 11 Moonwalker, Buzz Aldrin, and named a 2016 Outstanding Trade Book by the National Science Teachers Association

-Order autographed (by Dyson, not Buzz) copies for $20 plus $7 shipping/two copies.
-International customers, use "Houston" option and figure shipping below.
+Order autographed (by Dyson, not Buzz) copies for $18 plus $7 shipping for one or two copies.

 Space Station Science: Life in Freefall